What are the health benefits of Kombucha Tea?

 Like vinegar, kombucha has acetic acid, but in smaller amounts.
 Because of this, kombucha can be used as a surface cleaner (just pour some into a spray bottle) or even as a hand sanitizer by adding a little to your liquid hand soap.

 How Kombucha can help you with cosmetics:

-The SCOBY can be pulverized in a food processor and kept refrigerated to use as face mask applied directly to the skin allowed to leave for 10 mins or longer until dried and absorbed into the skin and thoroughly washed off.
+The SCOBY can be pulverized in a food processor and kept refrigerated to use as a face mask applied directly to the skin and allowed to leave for 10 mins or longer until dried and absorbed into the skin and thoroughly washed off.

 How Kombucha can benefit your pet: